 Every night he sneaks into my room

-A seven-year-old boy with coffee-brown hair sat at a short-legged table, surrounded by an old-fashioned kitchen with a small brazier that provided warm light.
-His big blue eyes focused on the study books in front of him and his tiny fingers clutched the pencil as he concentrated on calculations.
+A seven-year-old boy with coffee-brown hair sat at a short-legged table.
+He was in an old traditional Japanese kitchen, surrounded by tatami mats and sliding shoji doors.
+His big blue eyes focused on the study books in front of him, while his tiny fingers gripped a pencil, as he kept his attention on calculations.

-A man wearing rectangular eyeglasses stood next to her, his arms crossed as he intently watched his adopted son do his assigned homework.
-His mouth was pressed in a line and the creases on his forehead were deep as he observed the child's progress.
+A man wearing rectangular eyeglasses stood next to her, keeping his arms crossed as he watched his adopted son do his assigned homework.
+His mouth was pressed in a line and the creases on his forehead were deep as he observed how the child was doing.

-The boy's grandmother was about to serve fresh fruit slices, but the man raised his voice.
+The boy's grandmother was about to serve him some fruit slices, but the man raised his voice.

 "No. Do not disturb him now."

-Masashi's elderly mother sighed and placed the ceramic plate on the counter.
+The grandmother sighed and placed the ceramic plate on the table.
 She gave her firstborn son a somber look and walked away, leaving her young grandson to continue his studies in her kitchen.

 "Now, continue with this one."

 The boy looked longingly at the plate of pears, his mouth watering as he imagined how sweet and juicy they were.
-His father handed him one of the slices, but stopped him from taking it.
+His father was about to give him one of the slices, but he stopped halfway.

 "Finish your work first.
-You can have these later, after everything has been completed and approved."
+After everything has been completed and approved, then you may have some.
+Is that clear?"

 The memory of the scene faded away as Natsuo blinked, bringing him back to the boarding school dormitories.
-He realized he still held a pear in his hand after breakfast, reminding him of when his father fed him one piece at a time.
+As he looked down, he realized he still held a pear in his hand, reminding him of when his father fed him one piece at a time.

-The final grades were published at the end of the school year, and everyone could see who achieved the highest grades.
+At the end of the school year, the final grades were published, and everyone could see who achieved the highest grades.
 The atmosphere heated up when the headmistress posted a printed document on the wall, displaying Natsuo Nakashima's name at the top.
-His classmates were silent as he strolled past them, whispering to one another as they turned away from him.
+His classmates were silent as he strolled past them, before whispering to one another as they turned away from him.

-The blue-eyed student had made no friends during his stay and was barely acknowledged by his peers, but for some reason, he didn't care.
-He had become comfortable with his solitude, which was strange, but liberating at the same time.
+He had made no friends during his stay and was barely acknowledged by his peers, but for some reason, he didn't care.
+He had become comfortable in his own company, which was a bit strange, but somewhat liberating at the same time.

 "Are you sure you are not from another planet with those eyes?
 Could it be that your space parents left you here on purpose?
 Maybe they noticed how annoying you were and figured it would be better if they abandoned you on Earth!"

-The seven-year-old boy descended the stairs when he heard his grandmother's voice as she spoke on the phone with someone.
+He, as a seven-year-old again, descended the stairs when he heard his grandmother's voice, talking to someone over the phone.

-"Masashi is a busy man, since he manages his own hospital department, but... the boy?
+"Masashi is a busy man, since he manages his own hospital department, but - the boy?
 No, he was adopted.
-It was Noriko who had those issues...
-I can't remember what exactly anymore, I need to ask Masashi again..."
+Noriko was the one with those issues...
+I can't remember what exactly anymore.
+I need to ask Masashi again..."

-"They tried for so long to have a baby... their doctors eventually persuaded them to do it.
+"They tried for so long to have a baby... but their doctors eventually convinced them to do it.
 I advised them not to, that things would just work out for them naturally, but you know Masashi is a stubborn man..."

-Natsuo crouched low in the dim hallway, listening intently to every detail his grandmother revealed.
-That day, he discovered his parents' secret for the first time, but he had already realized that something wasn't right.
+In the dim hallway, Natsuo crouched low, and listened intently to every detail his grandmother revealed.
+That day, he discovered the truth about his parents for the first time, but he had already realized that something wasn't right.
 He didn't look like one of them, even though he wanted to.
 It might have been easier for them to like him if he had brown eyes and dark hair, just like them.

 "I heard the girl was a student and visiting Moscow when some man attacked the poor thing.
-Masashi said he was a local criminal and had recently been released from prison.
-Oh no, I have no idea what happened to him," the elderly confessed as she stirred the steaming soup while holding an old-fashioned phone to her ear.
+Masashi said he was a local criminal and had recently been released from prison - oh no, I have no idea what happened to him," the elderly woman confessed as she stirred the steaming soup while holding an old-fashioned phone to her ear.

-Kohaku waved his hand in front of the student's blue eyes, trying to get his attention.
+Back in the present, Kohaku waved his hand in front of Natsuo's face, trying to get his attention.

 "Nakashima?
 He is completely lost.
-Maybe he is in contact with his space parents," he laughed with his friends.
+Maybe he is in contact with his space parents," he commented, making both of his friends chuckle.

 "Maybe I'm an alien and you are just an illusion created by me.
-Maybe it's better to leave me alone," Natsuo snorted as he made his way away from the crowd of students, letting his thoughts take over again.
+Maybe it's better to leave me alone," Natsuo snorted as he walked away from the crowd of students, letting his thoughts take over again.

-The future senior grader pondered the other possibilities of his life, thinking it would have been better if that girl who gave birth to him had dumped him down the toilet.
-It made him think of the injustice of it all - how the unfortunate student in Moscow didn't ask for a child and how the boy didn't wish to be born.
+He pondered the other possibilities of his life, thinking it would have been better if that girl who gave birth to him had dumped him down the toilet.
+It made him think of the injustice of it all - how the unfortunate student in Moscow didn't ask for a child and how he didn't wish to be born.

 He stepped closer to the locked window and rested his forehead against the glass.
-His gaze followed the shapes of the trees and the fluffy clouds drifting across the pale blue sky.
+His gaze followed fluffy clouds drifting across the pale blue sky, while his thoughts turned to the future.

 One day, he would break free from his former life and escape his adopted family's restrictions.
-He could live his life on his own terms and find out who he truly is - and maybe one day he could figure out the meaning of his unwanted existence.
+He would live his life on his own terms and find out who he truly was - then maybe one day he could figure out the meaning of his unwanted existence.

 (Elsewhere at the same time)

-A long dinner table was covered in a white linen tablecloth and set with beautiful china plates, crystal glasses, and silverware.
-There were platters of exquisitely presented dishes, each one artfully arranged and garnished with colorful, fresh ingredients.
+A long dining table was covered with a white linen tablecloth and set up with delicate china plates, crystal glasses, and silverware.
+Platters of exquisite, colorfully garnished dishes were laid out for diners to enjoy, each one artfully arranged and beautifully presented.

-A server at Takuya's mansion approached the two guests from Japan, serving them each a drink of expensive red wine.
+A server at Takuya's mansion approached the two guests from Japan, and poured them each a glass of expensive red wine.

 "I hope he hasn't caused too much trouble," a woman in her designer dress said as she looked at her brother-in-law with a hint of concern.